habedi/omni-lpr/README.md

 - **Asynchronous I/O:** built on Starlette for high-performance, non-blocking I/O.
 - **Scalability:** the service can be scaled independently of your main application.

+> [!IMPORTANT]
+> Omni-LPR is in early development, so bugs and breaking API changes are expected.
+> Please use the [issues page](https://github.com/habedi/omni-lpr/issues) to report bugs or request features.

 ---

 ### Getting Started